Monday to Friday

-The battery of an electric car is a very expensive item, which is why, as a company, you have the option of having your battery depreciated in addition to the depreciation of your electric car.
-According to Bloomberg NEF, the price per kWh of electric batteries will be $152 in 2023, or around €140/kWh.
-The price of an electric battery will vary according to its total capacity, but also to the various other components that make up the battery and the model of electric car.
-On average, the price of a battery ranges from €4,000 to €6,000, although some cars have much higher prices.
-For example, for a Tesla Model S, the cost of the battery varies from €12,000 to €13,000.
+The battery in an electric car is a very expensive item, which is why, as a company, you have the option of having your battery depreciated in addition to the depreciation of your electric car.
+According to Bloomberg NEF, the price per kWh of electric batteries will be 152 $ in 2023, or around €140/kWh.
+The price of an electric battery will vary according to its total capacity, but also the various other components that make up the battery and the model of electric car.
+On average, the price of a battery varies from €4,000 to €6,000, although some cars are much more expensive.
+For a Tesla Model S, for example, the battery costs between €12,000 and €13,000.

 How long does an electric car battery last?

-The battery in an electric car has a long service life.
-By taking good care of your electric car, by not discharging it completely, and by not charging your battery to 100% too often, you'll be able to keep your battery in good health.
-According to a 2021 study by Geotabcarried out on 6,300 electric vehicles, your electric battery loses 2.3% of its total capacity per year.
-Don't worry, that's not a huge loss.
+The battery in an electric car lasts a long time.
+By taking good care of your electric car, by not discharging it completely, and by not charging your electric battery to 100 % too often, you will be able to keep your battery in good health.
+According to a study carried out in 2021 by GeotabA study carried out on 6,300 electric vehicles showed a loss of 2.3 % of your electric battery's total capacity per year.
+Don't worry, this doesn't represent a very great loss.

-What's more, if you have electric cars in your company's fleet, or if it's your company car for the self-employed, you've probably opted for a LLD with a three- or four-year contract.
-In this case, you won't notice any change between your new battery and the one that has lost its capacity.
-It is estimated that the battery life varies from 10 to 20 years, depending on its use. depending on how it's used.
+What's more, if you have electric cars in your company's fleet, or if it's your company car for the self-employed, you've probably opted for an electric car.
+LLD with a three- or four-year contract.
+In this case, you won't notice the change between your new battery and the one that has lost capacity.
+It is also estimated that total life of a battery varies from 10 to 20 years depending on its use.

 Electric car battery warranties by manufacturer

-Electric car battery warranties electric car are on average8 years or 160,000 kilometersalthough this varies from manufacturer to manufacturer.
-Battery warranties are higher than you'll actually need, especially to keep you under warranty.
-Here are the warranties according to certain manufacturers, so that you can be informed of the lifespan of the electric battery.
+Battery warranties for electric cars are on average8 years or 160,000 kilometresHowever, this varies from manufacturer to manufacturer.
+Battery warranties are higher than what you will actually need specifically to keep you under warranty.
+Here are the guarantees according to certain manufacturers so that you can be informed of how long the electric battery will last.

 Renault electric

-If you opt for a Renault Megane e-Tech or a Renault Zoeyour electric vehicle's battery will be guaranteed for 8 years or 160,000 km.
-To qualify, the total capacity of your battery must be above 66%.
+If you opt for a Renault Megane e-Tech or a Renault ZoeIn addition to the warranty, your electric vehicle's battery will be guaranteed for 8 years or 160,000 km.
+To qualify, the total capacity of your battery must be over 66 %.

-Concerning the Kangoo e-Tech 100% electricyour battery will be guaranteed for 5 years or 100,000 km, with a minimum charge capacity of 66%.
+Concerning the Kangoo e-Tech 100 % electricYour battery will be guaranteed for 5 years or 100,000 km, with a charge capacity of at least 66 %.

 Peugeot electric

-Let's stay in France, with with Peugeot, the brand with the lion.
-If you've opted for a Peugeot e-208 or another Peugeot electric vehicle, you'll be entitled to an 8-year or 160,000 km warranty on your battery.
-You'll also need to take care not to drop your total capacity below 70%.
+Let's stay in France, with the lion brand, Peugeot.
+If you have opted for a Peugeot e-208 or another electric vehicle in the brand, you'll be entitled to an 8-year or 160,000 km warranty on your battery.
+You'll also need to take care not to drop your total capacity below 70 %.

 Dacia electric

-The Dacia Spring also comes with an 8-year battery warranty.
+La Dacia Spring also has a battery that is guaranteed for 8 years.
 However, this electric city car will be limited to a 120,000 km range to retain this warranty.
-You'll also need to take care to maintain a minimum battery capacity of 75%.
+You'll also need to be careful to maintain a minimum battery capacity of 75 %.

 Tesla electric

-For the manufacturer Teslathe electric battery warranty varies not only according to the model of electric car, but also according to its finish.
+For the manufacturer TeslaThe warranty on the electric battery varies not only according to the model of electric car, but also according to its finish.
 Here's a summary table to make things clearer.

 |